nghiaomg/AtlasMogo/README.md

   - View collection statistics and document counts
   - Refresh and reload operations

+- **🧹 Bulk Delete Documents (New)**
+  - Delete multiple documents at once in both Table View and JSON/Object View
+  - Confirmation dialog and toast feedback

+- **📤 Export Database (New)**
+  - Export entire database (all collections + documents)
+  - Formats: JSON (per-collection files), BSON, optional ZIP compression

+- **📥 Import Database (New)**
+  - Import from JSON/BSON/ZIP or a directory with per-collection files
+  - Per-collection overwrite prompts with progress feedback

+- **📘 Export Schema (New)**
+  - Export database schema (all collections) to JSON / YAML / Markdown
+  - Markdown output includes TOC, field summaries, and formatted code blocks

 - **🎨 Professional UI/UX**
   - Intuitive dialogs with styled buttons (Save/Cancel, Yes/No)
   - Consistent design language throughout the application